saranshbansal/learn-aws/NOTES_DEVTOOLS.md

     runas: root
 ```

-Here is an example of an AppSpec file written in YAML for deploying an **Amazon ECS service**:
+Here is an example of an `AppSpec.yml` file written in YAML for deploying an **Amazon ECS service**:

 ```yaml
 version: 0.0